 7. Integrate professional awareness of the effect of genetics, culture, and healthcare disparities on the health of individuals and families.
 (PO 9)

-• Post the initial response to each forum by 11:55pm, ET, Wednesday.
+- Post the initial response to each discussions by 11:55pm, ET, Wednesday

-• Reply to at least 2 of your classmates in each forum by 11:55pm, ET, Sunday.
+- Reply to more than 2 of your classmates in each forum by 11:55pm, ET, Sunday.

-• Responses to classmates are significant to advance the forum.
+- Responses to classmates are significant to advance the discussions.

-• All forums can be accessed in the Forums section of the course.
+- All discussions can be accessed in the Discussions section of the course.

 |Book Title:||Physical Examination and Health Assessment, 7ed - eBook available in the APUS Online Library.|